Husseinelghoul/file-encryption-system/README.md

 # Video Demonstration

-These [YouTube link](https://youtu.be/J2LBhwQn0k4) [YouTube link](https://youtu.be/Ia-1kNvci78)  presents a walkthrough of the project capabilities and how to use them.
+These [YouTube link for encryption](https://youtu.be/Ia-1kNvci78) [YouTube link for decryption](https://youtu.be/J2LBhwQn0k4)   presents a walkthrough of the project capabilities and how to use them.